Hussein-Sharifi/ETL/README.md

 - Data Source: All financial data is collected from the Financial Modelling Prep (FMP) API, which aggregates filings from the U.S. SEC.

-- Indicators: Financial indicators are computed in SQL using standardized formulas (see Indicator Formulas, in progress).
+- Indicators: Financial indicators are computed in SQL using standardized formulas (see Indicator Formulas section).
+(In progress)

 - Export Format: Processed data is output in a tidy long format, structured for compatibility with Power BI dashboards or other analytical tools.

 - Data Traceability: Each financial statement entry includes a reference to the original SEC filing via the finalLink field, enabling manual verification of reported figures.

-- Automation: the ETL script is designed to allow updating stock/statement data using scheduled tasks.
-This allows user to update dashboards with new data automatically. (in progress)
+- Automation: the ETL script is designed to allow updating stocks/statements data separately.
+This allows user to update dashboards with new data automatically by using scheduled tasks.

 ---